indiaquiz/indiaquiz.github.io/_posts/2021-04-12-benjamin-west.md

 date: 2021-04-12
 ---

-This famous painting by Benjamin West in the year 1818 shows a significant event.
+This famous painting made by Benjamin West in the year 1818 shows an event that proved _very_ significant to the course of India's history.
 X is handing a piece of paper to Y.

 <p align="center">
   <img width="800"  src="/assets/benjamin.jpg">